Lady Harriet Acland

-Lady Harriet Acland (née Fox-Strangways; 3 January 1750 – 21 July 1815) was a British noblewoman and diarist.
+Lady Christian Henrietta Caroline Acland (née Fox-Strangways; 3 January 1750 – 21 July 1815) was a British noblewoman and diarist.
 She accompanied her husband to British North America and became celebrated for her personal courage.
 She is commemorated on one of the bronze reliefs on second floor of the Saratoga Monument in the State of New York.

 Early life

 She began life as The Honourable Christian Henrietta Caroline "Harriet" Fox-Strangways, daughter of Stephen Fox-Strangways (then Baron Ilchester), and his wife, the former Elizabeth Horner.
 When her father was raised to his earldom, Harriet became "Lady Harriet Fox-Strangways".
+She was born in Kilmington, Somerset and baptized in St James's, Piccadilly, London on 16 January 1750.
+Her second cousin was the British politician Charles James Fox and her family was part of the Whig aristocratic circle.

 Marriage and issue

-In 1770, at the age of twenty, she married John Dyke Acland, son of Sir Thomas Dyke Acland, 7th Baronet, and his wife, Elizabeth Dyke.
+In 1770, at the age of twenty, she married by special licence John Dyke Acland, son of Sir Thomas Dyke Acland, 7th Baronet and Elizabeth Dyke.
+Upon their marriage, Sir Thomas gave the couple two Somerset estates, Pixton in Dulverton and Tetton near Taunton.
 Lady Harriet and her husband had two children: